NixOS/nix.dev/source/tutorials/nix-language.md

 This allows constructing arbitrarily complex compositions of derivations with the Nix language.

 :::{important}
-Nix and Nix language distinguish the following concepts which have similar names:
+Nix and the Nix language distinguish the following concepts which have similar names:

 - derivation